plotly/plotly.py-docs/notebooks/creating-updating-figures.md

 ```

 ### Plotly express
-Plotly express (included in plotly.py as the `plotly.express` module) is a high-level data exploration API that produces graph object figures.
+Plotly express (included as the `plotly.express` module) is a high-level data exploration API that produces graph object figures.

 ```python
 import plotly.express as px